symfony/symfony-docs/quick_tour/the_big_picture.rst

 The Big Picture
 ===============

-This chapter will teach you how to develop a simple Symfony2 project in 10 minutes!
+This first part will teach you how to develop a simple Symfony2 project in 10 minutes!
 If you've used a web framework before, you should feel right at home with Symfony2.
 If not, welcome to a whole new way of developing web applications.